sellerlabs/illuminated/README.md

 ## Setup

-Each service in this package should be loadable as using the corresponding service provider.
+Each service in this package should be loadable by using the corresponding service provider.
 This is easily done by adding the provider to your app.php:

 ```php